Elgg/Elgg/docs/guides/hooks-list.rst

 ------

 **search, <type>:<subtype>**
+	Filter more granular search results than searching by type alone.
+Must return an array with ``count`` as the total count of results and  ``entities`` an array of ElggUser entities.

 **search, tags**

 **search, <type>**
+	Filter the search for entities for type ``$type``.
+Must return an array with ``count`` as the total count of results and  ``entities`` an array of ElggUser entities.

 **search_types, get_types**
+	Filter an array of search types.
+This allows plugins to add custom types that don't correspond directly to entities.

 **search_types, get_queries**
     Before a search this filters the types queried.
 This can be used to reorder